Anouar1611/Anouar1611.github.io/_posts/2021-01-01-Crawling-With-Python-Scrapy.md

   - The second one is ***scrapy.crawler.CrawlerProcess*** : This class extends **CrawlerRunner** by adding support for starting a reactor, configuring the logging and setting shutdown handlers.
 This class is the one used by all Scrapy commands.

- > *You are now asking about what's the reactor ?*
+ > *I am sure you are now asking about what is the **Reactor** ?*

    The answer is that `Reactor` is an the central nervous system of a Twisted application, it is an event loop which waits for events, when an event occurs, it triggers the appropriate event handler function and will perform your actions only in response to events.
 Because of the crawling request-response process, using an asynchronous event loop is the best way to handle events unlike the traditional sequetial programs.
 On top of that, it could be used to scheduling, threading and listening for connections from external machines.

-**Remember that reactor is not restartable, that means if you want to run it more times without finished the execution of the script or interrupt it, it will raise an error because the `reactor.run()` method cannot restart.**
+**Remember that reactor is not restartable, that means if you want to run it more times without finished the execution of the script or interrupt it, it will raise an error because the ``reactor.run()`` method cannot restart.**

 ### Examples for using CrawlerProcess and CrawlerRunner